 How much do hypnobirthing classes cost?

-Typically a course costs from £200 to £400.
+A private hypnobirthing class costs from £200 to £400.
 This includes the classes, DVD and book.
 Of course, prices vary between different areas and also depend on how many classes are included and how big the groups are.

 Some hypnobirthing teachers offer concessions and others can arrange a payment plan, so it’s well worth checking with the practitioner you’ve found if they offer anything that can help with the cost.